 A Microphone sensor helps an electronic product capture sound waves and convert that energy into electrical energy so it can be processed and used in applications such as voice recognition in smart speakers, mobile phones and smartwatches.

 What is a microphone?

 A prime example is Amazon’s echo dot which uses seven microphones to listen to every word you utter to analyze and understand.
+Most of the earbuds and Headphones use multiple microphones for Active Noise Cancellation.
 This article explores in depth only board-level microphone sensors used in consumer electronics.

 MEMS and other board-level microphone sensors find their application in various consumer, commercial, and industrial products.